ashishsaranshakya/ashishsaranshakya/README.md

 ## About Me
 Hi, I am Ashish
-- 🔭 I am an undergraduate pursuing Bachelor's in Computer Science from India!
+- 🔭 I am an undergraduate pursuing Bachelor's in Computer Science from India!https://github.com/ashishsaranshakya/Battery-Manager
-- 🔭 I’m currently working on Battery Manager(Hobby Project)
+- 🔭 I’m currently working on <a href="https://github.com/ashishsaranshakya/Battery-Manager">Battery Manager</a>(Hobby Project)
 - 🔭 I contribute to an open source <a href="https://github.com/therealsujitk/android-vtop-chennai">android application</a> made for students of my college.
 - 🌱 I’m currently learning Web development
 - 👯 I’m looking to collaborate on Android projects